akshith6212/notes/JavaScript Course.md

 - Here, in regx = /B1[89]/; we are saying that the regular expression can also contain the B19 or B18 by indicating them in the square brackets giving a character set.
 We can also mention the range in the regular expression by something like: [a-x] meaning: the letter can be anything from a to x.
 - If we want to exclude something in the regular expression we can indicate it by [ ^ *expression to exclude*] and here we can also indicate a range like [ ^ a-x] indicating we don't anything from a-x.
+- Now, if we want to repeatedly identify the same characterset then we can use {num} indicating we are identifying 'num' number of times whether the given character set is present or not.
+  - Eg: [0-9]{5} checks the given input has any 5 consequent numbers having the range from 0-9.

+- **Special Charecters:**
+  - \d is short form of [0-9].
+  - \w is short form of [a-z, A-Z, 0-9 & _].
+  - \s is short form of white space characters like tab and space.
+  - \t matches tab only.

 -